 As mentioned elsewhere, we use Google Analytics to track website traffic on many of our websites.
 Google Analytics helps us to improve website flow and usability, and it shows us how visitors use the SkyTruth website and helps us ensure that our websites work for them.
 We know which browser you are using when you access the SkyTruth website, and whether you are viewing the website on a phone or a laptop.
 We also have a general sense of where you are when you access SkyTruth websites (i.e., the city), via your IP address.
 By itself, your IP address cannot be used to identify you (nor do we attempt to do this).

 When we send out emails related to services you sign up for, such as notifications about a new blog post, we track click-through and open rates.

 SkyTruth, as well as some of its third party partners, may place a text file called a cookie in the browser files of your computer.
 Cookies are small pieces of data stored in text files that are stored on your computer or other device when a website is loaded in a browser.
 Cookies are widely used for a variety of purposes and can be used for a single visit (called a session cookie) or for repeat visits (persistent cookies).

 A cookie does not contain personally identifiable information, but it does enable us to relate your use of SkyTruth’s websites and applications to personal information you have given us.

 At SkyTruth, we welcome citizen scientists of all ages.
 Our website, SkyTruthing for Students, was created for children and is used in schools.
-Because of this, we do not collect any information from the people who use it, nor do we track website traffic.
-We do not knowingly collect any information about the children who may use this website.
+We use Google Analytics on these pages, and in some cases, we may be able to tell if a school links to our materials, but we but do not knowingly collect any information about the children who may use this website.